drybonesification/StylishCss/README.md

 1. layed out structure for websites
 2. started linkedin Dark theme (only messaging section started)
 3. conected files to github
+4. started linkedin
+5. finished profile & noted css so i can keep track of what modifys what